Litande85/13.2-Host-protection/README.md

 Categories=System;Security;
 X-Ubuntu-Gettext-Domain=ecryptfs-utils
 user@makhota-vm10:~$ sudo cat /home/cryptouser/README.txt
-sudo: unable to resolve host makhota-vm10: Name or service not known THIS DIRECTORY HAS BEEN UNMOUNTED TO PROTECT YOUR DATA.
+THIS DIRECTORY HAS BEEN UNMOUNTED TO PROTECT YOUR DATA.

 From the graphical desktop, click on: